smlnj/legacy/win-dist/README.md

   set SMLNJ_HOME=c:\path\to\smlnj
 ```

-Then we run the MSI building script in that directory:
+Then we run the script to build the MSI in that directory:

 ``` bat
   chdir %SMLNJ_HOME%
   build-msi.bat
 ```

-It uses the WiX Tools that can be found in the `win-dist\WinSetup`
+It uses the [WiX Tools](https://wixtoolset.org) that can be found
-directory for this last step.
+in the `win-dist\WinSetup` directory for this last step.

 ## WSL Notes